GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/BuildingProcess.rst

 **Most of them are mirrored in the `thidPartyLib/tplMirror <https://github.com/GEOSX/thirdPartyLibs/tree/master/tplMirror>`_ folder and will be configured and build by the GEOSX TPL building process.**
 You may want to check the `CMakeLists.txt <https://github.com/GEOSX/thirdPartyLibs/blob/master/CMakeLists.txt>`_ that contains the versions of the dependencies.

-HPC LLNL's libraries and tool boxes...
+LLNL HPC libraries and tool boxes...

 - `axom <https://github.com/LLNL/axom>`_
 - `caliper <https://github.com/LLNL/Caliper>`_